 As an Amazon Associate, I earn from qualifying purchases.

-Note: The full list of the recipe ingredients with their amounts and options are listed in the recipe card below.
+Note: The full list of the recipe ingredients with their amounts and options are listed in the Chinese Beef and Broccoli recipe card below.

 - Flank steak -- may use rib-eye, sirloin, or New York strip instead.